HubRise/website/content/apps/glovo/en/configuration.md

 Service types such as delivery by Glovo, restaurant delivery or takeaway might require the corresponding ref code entry.
 Refer to your EPOS documentation on the HubRise website to verify.

-Additionally, from this section you can choose to mark Glovo orders as delivery orders or collection orders.
-This is useful if you have specific business requirements for financial reporting.
+Additionally, from this section you can choose to mark delivery orders as delivery orders or collection orders for other connected apps to process them as needed.
+Restaurant delivery orders are always marked as delivery orders.
+This is useful if you have specific business workflow requirements or if you need to differentiate these orders for financial reporting.

 ### Special Items